cutecatfann/angr-Single-Execution/README.md

 ### Results:
 From extensive experimentation, it's evident that `angr` doesn't natively support this specific type of analysis.
 Making types symbolic often leads to uninitialized memory.
 The logs suggest that when a type is converted to symbolic, `angr` tends to erase the memory at the designated locations.

-Following are the results from the test:
+Following are the results from a test:
 ```
 python3 loader.py
 ... [multiple WARNING lines indicating access to unspecified values and uninitialized regions]